-As we head into the much anticipated holiday season, businesses both big and small can benefit from Black Friday (or, depending on your business’s viewpoint, anti-Black Friday) digital marketing and programmatic advertising tactics.
+As we head into the much anticipated holiday season, businesses both big and small have the opportunity to benefit from Black Friday (or, depending on your business’s viewpoint, anti-Black Friday) digital marketing and programmatic advertising tactics.
 If you’re not taking advantage of the biggest shopping season of the year by preparing your entire strategy, you may be missing out on a very lucrative month for you or your client’s business.

 Want to make a splash this holiday season?
-Consider implementing the below Black Friday advertising strategies.
+Consider implementing the Black Friday advertising strategies listed below.

 Leverage last year’s holiday campaign data

 If you ran any promotions or advertisements last year, take a look at that data and find out which keywords, content, targeting, and promotions yielded the best results.
 This will provide fantastic insight and take some of the guesswork out for where you should start this year.
 Accordingly, start your ads before the week of Thanksgiving (AKA, start now!)
 This will allow for less expensive CPM’s, increased reach, and a little less noise in the marketplace for your ads to break through.

 Online shopping has eclipsed in-store shopping during Black Friday weekend this past year, with a 21% uplift in online shopping, the second-largest online shopping day in US history, according to this article by TechRadar.
 We know we preach it all the time, but preparing your brand(s) for both online and mobile shopping all the way through Retargeting Tuesday is crucial to reaching a higher number of targeted customers.
 Cheatsheet: mobile-specific ad sizes are 300×50 and 320×50.